#1 Ranked Children’s Hospital by U.S. News & World Report

-INFANT & TODDLER TEAMS: This program serves children from birth to 3 1/2 years of age who may be developmentally delayed and/or have an autism spectrum diagnosis.
+INFANT & TODDLER TEAMS: This program serves children birth to 3 years of age who may be developmentally delayed and/or have an autism spectrum diagnosis.
 The pediatrician takes a history from the parents and performs the physical examination.
-The psychologist evaluates the child including neurodevelopmental assessment, such as Bayley and ADOS.
+The psychologist evaluates the child, including neurodevelopmental assessment, such as the Bayley and ADOS-2.

-PRESCHOOL TEAM: This program serves children ages 3-6 years presenting with developmental and behavioral problems, including language, cognitive, and motor delays; social communication problems; regulatory issues involving toileting and sleep; question of an autism spectrum disorder and emotional and behavior concerns such as attention deficits, noncompliance, learning disorders, mood concerns and anxiety.
+PRESCHOOL TEAM: This program serves children ages 3 to 6 years presenting with developmental and behavioral problems, including language, cognitive, and motor delays; social communication problems; regulatory issues involving toileting and sleep; question of an autism spectrum disorder and emotional and behavior concerns such as attention deficits, noncompliance, learning disorders, mood concerns, and anxiety.

-SCHOOL TEAM: This program serves children ages 6-11 years presenting with learning challenges, developmental delays, question of an autism spectrum disorder and social-emotional and behavioral problems, such as attention deficits, learning disorders, mood concerns, and anxiety.
+SCHOOL TEAM: This program serves children ages 6 to 11 years presenting with learning challenges, developmental delays, question of an autism spectrum disorder, and social-emotional and behavioral problems, such as attention deficits, learning disorders, mood concerns, and anxiety.

 ADOLESCENT TEAM:This program services adolescents from 12 to 17 years of age who are having academic, social-emotional, and/or behavioral difficulties.
 During this developmental period, attention deficit disorders are often subtle, and learning disabilities may be masked by “acting-out” behaviors.
 Alternately, adolescents with a history of an early history of developmental and social-communication problems may present with mental health issues, like depression or anxiety.